 Additional performances, screenings, talks, and workshops will take place throughout the run of the exhibition, including special programs presented in tandem with the San Francisco Art Book Fair (July 19–21, 2019).

 Daniel Clowes (b.
-1961) is the acclaimed cartoonist of the comic book series Eightball and the graphic novels Ghost World, David Boring, Ice Haven, Wilson, Mr. Wonderful, and The Death-Ray.
-He is the subject of the monograph The Art of Daniel Clowes: Modern Cartoonist, published in conjunction with a major retrospective at the Oakland Museum of California and the Museum of Contemporary Art in Chicago.
-He is an Oscar-nominated screenwriter, the recipient of numerous awards including the PEN Literary Award, Eisner Award, Harvey Award, and Ignatz Award, and a frequent cover artist for the New Yorker.
-He lives in Oakland, CA.
+1961) is a cartoonist, illustrator, and screenwriter whose works include the comic book series Eightball and the graphic novels David Boring, The Death-Ray, Ghost World, Ice Haven, Mr. Wonderful, Patience, and Wilson.
+He is the screenwriter of Art School Confidential, Wilson, and Ghost World, for which he earned an Academy Award nomination along with the film’s co-writer and director Terry Zwigoff.
+Clowes is the subject of the monograph The Art of Daniel Clowes: Modern Cartoonist (Seattle: Fantagraphics Books, 2012), published in conjunction with a major retrospective at the Museum of Contemporary Art, Chicago and the Oakland Museum of California.
+He is the recipient of many awards, including the PEN Literary Award and numerous Eisner, Harvey, and Ignatz comics industry awards.
+Clowes received his BFA from the Pratt Institute, Brooklyn.
+He lives and works in Oakland, California.